 At Truman, we know that all fields of study are connected in complicated and fascinating ways.
-Cognitive Science is one of fifteen interdisciplinary studies programs available for you to explore the new possibilities that open up when two or more fields overlap.
+Cognitive science is one of seventeen interdisciplinary studies minors available for you to explore the new possibilities that open up when two or more fields overlap.
 Our interdisciplinary studies major even allows you to custom-design your own field of study.

 Cognitive Science Minor Committee

 For more information, please contact the chair or a committee member:

 - Sarah Mohler (English & Linguistics Department)Cognitive Science Minor Worksheet